Types of Senior Living Communities – A Complete Guide

 Features:

-- Private or semi-private apartments
+Private or semi-private apartments with kitchenettes

-- 24-hour support and emergency call systems
+24-hour support and emergency call systems

-- On-site staff to assist with personal care needs
+On-site staff for personal care needs

-- Meals, housekeeping, and laundry services
+Meals, housekeeping, and laundry services

-- Social, recreational, and wellness activities
+Social, recreational, and wellness programs

 Best For: